 Some players like to delete their (correct) answers after the bot collected & processed them.
 When the bot "likes" your reply, it means you found the good movie.
 From this point, you are free to do whatever you want with your tweet.
 If you want to delete it to not flood your timeline with all your guesses, you can proceed to: your answer was properly saved by the bot.

 If nobody found the shot after 3 minutes, a clue about the movie is sent on Twitter.
-The clue can be many things: the director's name, the main actor's name or a part of the title.
+The clue can be many things: the director's name, the main actor's name, a part of the title...

 If the clue is a part of the title, the length of the clue is proportional to the length of the title of the movie.
 Therefore, if the clue is only "...ta", it means the title is very short (in this case Lolita).

-There are several commands you can use to interact with the bot to get more informations about your rank or a movie for example if you don't want to visit the website but get everything through Twitter.
-Here are some useful commands you can send to the bot:
+There are several commands you can use to interact with the bot to get more informations about your rank or a movie for example.
+You just have to reply to the bot.
+Here are some useful commands you can send:

 There are also some commands that are available to moderate the game which will be explained below.